-If on regular days, your dog is shy, afraid of new people, children, and strange noises, he will not enjoy being out on this night.
-The nicest way for him to spend the evening will be at home in his crate or a quiet room with a special new chew toy.
-The family member staying behind to hand out candy can check on him often.
+If on regular days your dog is shy, or afraid of new people, children, and strange noises, they will not enjoy being out on this night.
+The nicest way for your pup to spend the evening will be at home in their crate or a quiet room with a special new chew toy.
+The family member staying behind to hand out candy can check on them often.

 On the other hand, if your dog is a social butterfly with a history of being unfazed by new and strange things, then going trick-or-treating should be a walk in the park.